 Outside of physical fitness, there are many other facets of an employee wellness program that should be considered and incorporated.
 For example, mental health is of peak importance right now during these trying times.
 The broad array of current events can be incredibly taxing on individuals’ mental well-being and may require a flexible approach to their working day.
 Leaders need to have empathy and understanding as they work with their teams during these times.
 Encourage your team members to be open and honest with how they are feeling and provide them with a safe space to do what they need to feel complete.
 By communicating openly with your team, you can erase the stigma so often associated with mental health and create an atmosphere conducive to an inclusive and effective workforce.

 At Mindset, we are kicking off a comprehensive Q4 Community & Wellness Challenge for all of our employees.
 The challenge includes a Bingo board comprising various activities ranging from physical fitness to volunteer shifts.
 We’ve offered rewards for the first few Bingo-achieving members of our team as an incentive to participate.
-The goal is to get our team members up and active with both themselves and our community to help ensure we are staying whole and healthy.
-We know that our people are our reason for successful partnerships with our clients and it is our job to help keep them well.
-For more information on our program or how we can help you shape yours, feel free to reach out to us today.
+The goal is to get our team members up and active.
+Further, active with both themselves and our community.
+This helps to ensure we are staying whole and healthy.
+We know that our people are our reason for successful partnerships with our clients.
+It is our job to help keep them well.
+For more information on our program or how we can help you shape yours, reach out to us today.
 We hope you stay safe & healthy!